 These books will give you information and ideas about everything from gardening to raising livestock to preserving food.
 So, if you are looking to expand your knowledge, check out these must-read books for homesteaders!

+A homesteader library is so important.
 A good collection of resources is a must have for any homesteader.

-Let’s face it, there is no way we all can know everything there is to know about animal husbandry, gardening, preserving and such.
+Because, let’s face it, there is no way we all can know everything there is to know about animal husbandry, gardening, preserving and such.
 And to think that way means you won’t get any farther than you are on the homestead.